marci-pires/WikiHadatac/hadatac-API.md

 Given the URI of an ObjectCollection, returns the size of that ObjectCollection.

 NOTE: If the collection is expected to exist but currently contains 0 objects, isSuccessful will return "true" with a body of "0".
 If no collection exists with that URI, then isSuccessful returns "false".

+### Response getMeasurements(studyuri: String, variableuri: String)

+Access at /hadatac/api/measurements/:studyuri/:variableuri

+Given the URI of the study and variable, returns all relevant measurement values in Solr.
+Included fields: measurementuri, studyuri, studyobjecturi, variableuri, value, unituri.

+### Response getIndicatorTypes()

+Access at /hadatac/api/indicators/all

+Returns the URIs for all indicator types included in all studies in hadatac.